 Did I prepare him for this trip?
 Did he pack his underwear?
 Does he have enough warm clothes?
 Is he going to be polite and helpful to his hosts?
 Those are the questions I asked myself as I walked away.
-What I didn’t ask myself was, did he finish his algebra?
+However, what I didn’t ask myself was, did he finish his algebra?
 Can he spell Albuquerque? or Does he know the scientific name of the elk he is hunting?

 So what is Grayson doing in New Mexico?
 He is elk hunting with a relative.
 How awesome is that?
 If you have been with us for very long you know Grayson declared he was going to be a professional outdoorsman when he was five and has been pursuing this passion ever since.

 Parenting is a tough gig.
-It doesn’t get easier, it just changes and as they get into their teens fear can set in for parents.
+It doesn’t get easier, it just changes.
+And as they get into their teens fear can set in for parents.
 Did we do enough?
 Adding to that being responsible for their education at home and it can tip the scales of stress.
 It can also be scary when you dive into activities that you are uncomfortable with for the sake of your children.
 When it is what is right for them, you will learn to step out of your comfort zone and embrace it.

 When we let go of our own ideas of what our children “should” do and let God be in control we can’t go wrong.
 Coming alongside our kids and helping them find what they truly love will give them a greater start in life than any textbook can.
 Our control of what we thought Grayson should be wasn’t working out.
 We are definitely out of our comfort zone in many of his activities but WE are learning as parents.
 Our concepts of happiness are changing and we are learning to love opportunities we could not have considered before.